 With about three minutes remaining in the third quarter, one pick led to a 31-yard strike from Storm quarterback J.C.
 LeBarron to Waters to put the Storm on top 21-12.

 With the offense lagging, LeBarron stepped in for Stephens behind center midway through the period.
-LeBarron had been the starting quarterback at the beginning of the
+LeBarron had been the starting quarterback at the beginning of the season until he was sidelined with a concussion.

 "I told Stephens, 'Mike, before the first half that I wanted to get J.C. in the game a little bit, get him some reps no matter what the situation was,'" said Stratton.
 "I sped up that decision.